Gutenberg Intermedia M.A.

 What's in Store for You

-The master's degree program is designed as a full-time program and is divided into four modules.
-In the first two semesters you will take courses and workshops from modules 1 to 3, while the third semester is reserved for your master's thesis.
+The master's degree program is designed as a full-time program and is divided into five modules.
+In the first two semesters you will take courses and workshops from modules 1.1 to 1.4, while the third semester is reserved for your master's thesis (module 2.1).

 |Semester 1||SEMESTER 2||SEMESTER 3|